 This recipe is perfect for cleaning out the fridge.
 Use up leftover produce.

 - White fish filet: Use tilapia, red snapper, or cod.
+I’ve even used salmon and it works.

 - Lemon: Using lemon with fish enhances the dish by imparting a bright acidity that complements the natural flavors of the fish, adding a refreshing and balanced taste.